MUISCDGTI/Valoracion/README.md

 ### MongoDB localchost url conecction error

-If you had the error [Connection error: MongooseServerSelectionError: getaddrinfo EAI_AGAIN mongodb] you must add the alias mongodb as with the IP 127.0.0.1 to the corresponding local file of your operating system. to add the line "127.0.0.1     mongodb"
+If you had the error [Connection error: MongooseServerSelectionError: getaddrinfo EAI_AGAIN mongodb] you must add the alias mongodb as with the IP 127.0.0.1 to the corresponding local file of your operating system. to add the line "127.0.0.1     mongodb".

 #### Windows